20 Winter Driving Tips To Help Keep You Safe On The Road

 • Ensure your battery and engine are in good condition

-• Replace outdated or dirty matts and filters
+• Replace outdated or dirty mats and filters

 • Make sure your windshield wipers and defroster work

-This winter driving tip refers to brushing the snow and ice off of your vehicle before you drive around, usually with a snow brush if you have one.
-Make sure all snow and ice is removed so you can see, and ensure you're using your defroster and defogger as well.
+This winter driving tip refers to brushing the snow and ice off your vehicle before you drive around, usually with a snow brush if you have one.
+Make sure all snow and ice are removed so you can see, and ensure you're using your defroster and defogger as well.

 It's also critical that you clean snow and ice off your roof, as that can fall and block a window or get onto the vehicle behind you, temporarily blocking their view.